wegoagain-dev/event-driven-image-pipeline/README.md

 ## 🏗 Architecture
 ![arch](/images/event-driven-image-pipeline.svg)

-## WHat is event-driven Architecture?
+## What is event-driven Architecture?
 Event-driven architecture is a design pattern where events trigger actions in the system, instead of services calling through each other they can communicate through events.

 ## What is S3(simple storage service)?